 Since 2016, both parties have been operating under the terms of an unsigned first amendment (Attachment B) to the 2012 Agreement.
-The Amendment was never formally executed but both the City and Lifetime Tennis have been operating under its terms.
+Staff cannot confirm whether the amendment was approved by council.
 As per the unsigned amendment, Lifetime has extended their offerings to include volleyball, basketball, cricket, and chess as a result of patron surveys.
 The 2012 Agreement terminates on June 30, 2018 and gives the City the option to extend the Agreement for an additional six-year period, through June 30, 2024 (Attachment C).
 In November 2017, the City notified Lifetime Activities that they would like to extend, and agreed to amend, the current Agreement (Attachment D).